mui/mui-x/docs/data/charts/styling/styling.md

 The way it is done with CSS variables, allows us to use a fallback color in places the gradient is not defined, like in the tooltip.

 {{"demo": "PatternPie.js"}}

+#### Using gradients on tooltips

+Gradients defined as SVG elements are not directly supported in HTML.
+However you can use the [gradient functions](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Functions#gradient_functions) to define a gradient in CSS.
+This gradient can be used in the tooltip by setting the `sx` prop on the tooltip component, instead of the fallback color used in the previous examples.

+{{"demo": "GradientTooltip.js"}}